 This visitor visa entitles the holder to participate in the sporting event, competition or related event in the UK.
 A Sports visitor visa is usually granted for a maximum of 6 months and holders are expected to leave the UK at the end of their permission to stay.
 A visitor visa does not entitle the holder to work, conduct business or study in the UK.
 This means a sports visitor to the UK cannot receive payment for their appearance in the UK or sell goods, such as merchandise, to the public.

 Entertainer Visitor Visa

 Applicants can now use this new category of visa to undertake specific paid work without having to be sponsored for up to 1 month if they satisfy the visa requirements.
 This visa is often used by entertainers, assessors, lecturers, performers, media personnel, the fashion industry and other similar personnel who wish to take part in certain major arts festivals, music competitions, charity events or other events in the UK.

 To qualify for an Entertainer Visitor visa, applicants must meet the following requirements:

 This visa entitles holders to come to the UK for less than one (1) month to participate in the events according to the permitted activities.

 This visa option is not open to all nationals.
 The ADS agreement is an agreement between the UK and China allowing Chinese nationals to enter the UK with an approved tour group & are allowed to be in the UK for a maximum period of 30 days.

-There are certain requirements which needs to be met, and the tour operator must be licence.
+There are certain requirements that need to be met, and the tour operator must be licensed.
 The minimum group is 5 people and you must remain with the group for the entire trip.
 This may also include re-entering the UK depending on how the trip has been organised by your tour operator.